 Red Panda Facts vs. Giant Panda Facts!

 Red pandas and giant pandas.
 Must be pretty similar, right?
-I mean they're both "pandas," they both eat bamboo, they're both cute and furry, they even share habitat!
-But there are also many differences between these two adored creatures.
+I mean they're both "pandas," they both eat bamboo, they're both cute and furry; they even share habitat!
+But there are also many differences between these two adorable creatures.
 Here are ten facts that'll make you a TRUE panda expert!

 1. The red panda is not related to the giant panda.
-Whereas the giant panda belongs to Family: Ursidae (Bears), the red panda belongs to its own taxonomically unique Family: Ailuridae.
-The giant panda and the red panda do share some of the same characteristics.
+The giant panda belongs to the Ursidae family (Bears) and the red panda belongs to its own taxonomically unique Family: Ailuridae.
+The giant panda and the red panda do however share some of the same characteristics and a common ancestor.
 This is called “convergent evolution.”

 3. The red panda is the "original panda!"
-Frederic Cuvier, a head keeper at the National Museum of Natural History was not the first to describe the red panda, but he was the first to publish a description of the species, in 1848.
-He named it Ailurus fulgens for "red shining cat."
-The giant panda wasn't discovered until nearly 50 years later.
+Frederic Cuvier, a curator at the National Museum of Natural History was not the first to describe the red panda, but he was the first to publish a description of the species, in 1848.
+He thought it the most beautiful mammal he had ever seen and named it Ailurus fulgens for "red shining cat."

 4. Red panda habitat and giant panda habitat overlap in Sichuan, China.
 Otherwise, nearly 50 percent of the red panda's habitat is in the Eastern Himalayas, including Nepal, Tibet, India, Bhutan, and Myanmar.
 The giant panda inhabits the six major mountain ranges in Sichuan, Shaanxi and Gansu provinces of China.

-6. Both the red panda and the giant panda have an extended wrist bone, engineered to strip bamboo!
+6. Both the red panda and the giant panda have an enlarged wrist bone, engineered to hold bamboo stems while they eat!
 This is also described as a "false thumb."

-7. The red panda and the giant panda are both endangered species.
+7. The red panda is an endangered species whereas the giant panda is now classified as vulnerable.
 Both of these adorable animals are struggling to survive while facing enormous pressure imposed by human beings including habitat loss and degradation.
-Both species now rely on the conservation interventions of humans to ensure their survival.
+Both species now rely on conservation interventions to ensure their survival.

 9. Both the giant panda and the red panda are hunted and poached for their fur.
-While poaching of the giant panda has declined considerably due to strict laws and greater public awareness of the panda’s protected status, the red panda is still poached regularly for it’s pelt and for its glorious tail, which is used to decorate hats during wedding ceremonies in the Yunnan province of China.
+While poaching of the giant panda has declined considerably due to strict laws and greater public awareness of the panda’s protected status, the red panda is still poached for its pelt and for the black market pet trade.